 There are over 200 asanas.
 In Thailand, you get the opportunity to study a one-hour technique, a two-hour technique, or a three-hour technique.
 The 7-DVD set covers the three-hour technique and beyond.
 There are additional techniques included in The Paradise Sequence, and you have extensive discourse on spiritual matters and the right thinking that goes behind each movement.
 You have the opportunity to learn about the breathing aspect of it, the meditative aspect of it, and the physiological, emotional, and psychological aspects of it on the DVDs.

 11. Does watching this DVD set count for Continuing Education Credits for my massage license?

 Actually, YES it does.
 Included in the set are instructions on how to register your purchase, and verify your viewing in order to gain 20 hours towards your CEC’s for NCBTMB Certification.

 12.What are my options for supervised hands-on training after watching this DVD series?

 The Vedic Conservatory offers courses weekly in some city throughout the country or the world, and our teaching staff is growing.
-You can sponsor a course in your area as well, contact Mukti to make arrangements.
+You can find out how to host a course in your area as well by visiting our Host a Course Page.
 Please sign up for our mailing list and you will be afforded ample opportunity to learn more about this wonderful, noble, spiritual, dignified, elegant art.